daniel-103/capstone-project/README.md

 git clone https://github.com/daniel-103/capstone-project.git
 ```

 Download and install [Node.js](https://nodejs.org/en/download/package-manager).
-Node.js is needed to use npm (Node Package Manager) to download the required libraries.
-Once Node is installed, run the following in the repository's directory:
+Node.js is required for npm (Node Package Manager) to download the required libraries.
+Once Node is installed, run the following in the newly created repository's directory to download the necessary dependencies:
 ```
-npm install electron electron-builder --save-dev
+npm install
 ```
-The electron and electron-builder packages are only needed during the build process, so `--save-dev` is used.

-(Add any more things that might be needed.)
+(Add anything else that might be needed.)